 St. Edward’s University’s Academic Program Review (APR) provides a systematic and continuous means of assuring academic excellence in student learning.
 It is designed to encourage accountability and dialogue among members within the department under review as a self-reflective, continuous process within the broader institutional and discipline-based contexts.
 The process is meant to assist programs in understanding their distinctive and collaborative roles within the University community and with relevant external constituents.
 It provides the foundation for assessing student learning and for making evidence-based plans and decisions to foster improvements at all levels of the institution.
 Program reviews are integral to planning, resource allocation, and other decision-making within the university.

-St. Edward's University provides many resources for faculty members to grow and develop their skills.
-The SPICE and P-SPICE programs are teaching reassignments awarded to faculty who are interested in pursuing scholarly research, pedagogical innovation and creative expression.
-The Presidential Excellence Grant provides competitive grants to faculty who are interested in enhancing their disciplinary expertise and contributing to the distinctiveness of St. Edward's University.
+Presidential Excellence Grant: Provides competitive grants to faculty who are interested in enhancing their disciplinary expertise and contributing to the distinctiveness of St. Edward's University.
 Eligible faculty may also apply for a sabbatical for research, writing, or new educational experiences.

-The staff of the Office of Sponsored Programs works with faculty to identify and create opportunities for financial support of research and creative expression, and then supports them throughout the grant process.
+Office of Sponsored Programs: Works with faculty to identify and create opportunities for financial support of research and creative expression, and then supports them throughout the grant process.

-The St. Edward's University Institutional Review Board (IRB) works with faculty and student researchers to protect the rights of participants in human subjects research undertaken with or by members of the university community.
+Institutional Review Board (IRB): Works with faculty and student researchers to protect the rights of participants in human subjects research undertaken with or by members of the university community

 Instructional Technology focuses on the teaching and learning experiences at St. Edward's, and how technology can improve both.
 Come to them for the following resources: